Mitsubishi Delica: Asia

 Cargo versions are built by the China Motor Corporation in Taiwan.
 This generation Delica was also built under license by Hyundai of South Korea, where it was called the "Hyundai Grace" or "Hyundai H-100" in some Eurasian markets.
 Launched in December 1986, this version originally received the twin headlights as used in the US market versions, but after a front-end facelift the new more aerodynamic version received thinner and more rounded headlights.
 This version was called the "New Grace".
 Both the 2.4-litre petrol and 2.5-litre turbo-diesel inline-four engines were available, both Mitsubishi designs.
 Hyundai terminology resulted in the 4D56 diesel engine being renamed D4BX / D4BA.
 It takes two more minor changes at each 1996 and 2002, production ended in end of 2003.
 In 1996, the Delica was also rebadged under the Soueast brand, which occurred through 2013.
 In the Philippines, this generation of the Delica was called the "L300 Exceed" to differentiate itself to the ageing second generation L300 Versa Van which was still being sold there at that time, and was introduced starting from 1997.
 Although prior to that, Hyundai has already been selling its pre-facelift rebadged sibling, the Hyundai Grace since the start of the 1990s.
+The Mitsubishi Delica was launched in Malaysia in 1986 via distributor USF, offering both standard van and rare four-wheel-drive (4WD) rugged configurations.